NaClhv

 This requires a TV stand or a wall mount with a careful consideration for their height, as well a desk with specific dimensions.
 In addition, the desk may then block the bottom portion of the TV for people sitting further back, which would ruin the experience when the setup is used as a home theater.
 I've partly resolved these issues by using height-adjustable "standing" desks.

 All this took several rounds of trial and error, of returns and rearrangements.
 And I'm not quite done.
 My main desk probably needs a reduction in depth, to better control the distance to the screen.
 I'll also need a new chair soon.
-But I am quite pleased with the setup so far, and and I expect things to stay this way for a long time as it continues to enhance my productivity.
+But I am quite pleased with the setup so far, and I expect things to stay this way for a long time as it continues to enhance my productivity.

 That is, unless I decide to suddenly become a digital nomad and switch everything over to a fully portable setup.